 - Select the instances you'd like to validate.

 - Click on the Validate Instances button.

-You can see this button only after you select a minimum of one instance.
+You can see this button only after selecting at least one instance.

-- An indicator appears to show the progress of the instances being validated.
+- An indicator appears to show the progress of the instance validation.

 - You can see the failed validation reflect in the element's API DOCS page as well.
 The instance that failed validation is highlighted in red and an error message appears when you hover over it.

 - You can click on the Authenticate button to re-authenticate the instance that failed validation.